We may collect a share of sales or other compensation from the links on this page.

 ⛷Technique: Ignore the sound it makes.

 Crusting snow like a crumble has a hard outer shell and a softer inner if you can break through to it.
-This typically happens when snow softens a little in warmer temperatures and then a cold snap freezes the top layer.
+This typically happens when the snow softens a little in warmer temperatures and then a cold snap freezes the top layer.

 ⛷Technique: Be ready to fall through the crust and keep your ski tips pointed slightly up.